SynJAC: Synthetic-data-driven Joint-granular Adaptation and Calibration for Domain Specific Scanned Document Key Information Extraction: Related Work

-Domain adaptation is crucial in transfer learning, encompassing several variants such as unsupervized domain adaptation\citep{wang2020transfer} and source-free domain adaptation\citep{liang2020we}, which focus on transferring knowledge from one source domain to a target domain that differs from our scenarios.
-Another subproblem within transfer learning, knowledge distillation\citep{hinton2015distilling}, involves transferring knowledge from a large-scale teacher to a small student networks.
-This has been widely applied in language \citep{adhikari2020exploring}, vision \citep{fang2021compressing}, and multimodal applications \citep{ma2023using}, yet there is a lack of research exploring knowledge distillation in Visually-Rich Document Understanding (VRDU).
-While some efforts, such as \citep{m3vrd}, have explored joint-grained knowledge distillation for VRDU, they rely heavily on large, annotated datasets and require extensive fine-tuning for practical use.
-Our work addresses this gap by proposing a novel approach that utilizes synthetic data to enable domain adaptation and distillation, achieving competitive results without needing large-scale manual annotations.
+\paragraph{\textbf{Domain Adaptation and Knowledge Distillation}} Domain adaptation is crucial in transfer learning, encompassing several variants such as unsupervised domain adaptation \citep{wang2020transfer} and source-free domain adaptation \citep{liang2020we}, which focus on transferring knowledge from one source domain to a target domain that differs from our scenarios.
+Another subproblem within transfer learning, knowledge distillation\citep{hinton2015distilling}, involves transferring knowledge from a large-scale teacher to small student networks.
+This has been widely applied in language \citep{adhikari2020exploring}, vision \citep{fang2021compressing}, and multimodal applications \citep{ma2023using}, yet there is a lack of research exploring knowledge distillation in VRDU.
+While some efforts \citep{m3vrd} have explored joint-grained knowledge distillation for VRDU, they continue to rely heavily on large, annotated datasets and require extensive fine-tuning for practical use.
+Another recent study \cite{kim2024dockd} explores synthetic question-answer pairs to integrate domain-specific knowledge but overlooks structural information in mitigating the domain gap.
+Our work addresses this limitation by leveraging synthetic data for domain adaptation from both structural and semantic perspectives, complemented by calibration with minimal manual annotation, achieving competitive results without reliance on large-scale labelled data.